Star Trek project: History

 The tagline for the project was "to boldly go where no Mac has gone before", which Computerworld mocked with the comment "the OS that boldly goes where everyone else has been".

 However, the project was canceled in mid-1993 because of political infighting, personnel issues, and the questionable marketability of such a project.
 Apple's side of the project had seen the exit of a supportive CEO, John Sculley, in favor of a new CEO, Michael Spindler.
-Spindler was not interested in the project, instead reallocating most software engineering resources toward the company's total migration to the competing PowerPC architecture.
+Spindler was not interested in the project, instead reallocating most software engineering resources toward Power Macintosh, the company's ongoing migration to the competing PowerPC architecture.
 While Apple came close to releasing Rhapsody in 1998 on x86 systems, even going so far as to ship a developer release for Intel hardware, no Macintosh operating systems launched natively on Intel hardware until the official transition of Mac OS X in 2006.